- Rogue Lawyer (Oct. 2015)

 - John Grisham’s alma mater, Mississippi State Universiy, provides biography and links for its most famous graduate.

-- Amazon.com interviews Grishamon his new book The Brethren, his subjects, his literary influences, and more.
+- Amazon.com interviews Grisham on his book The Brethren, his subjects, his literary influences, and more.

 - Numerous reviews by many readers of The Rainmaker if you scroll down the page.